SydneyBioX/Hydra/docs/installation.md

 You should see an output like this:
 <div style="border-left: 1px solid purple; padding-left: 10px; overflow: auto; font-size: 14px;">
 <pre>
 Thank you for using Hydra 😄, an interpretable deep generative tool for single-cell omics.
-Please refer to the full documentation available at [xxx] for detailed usage instructions.
+Please refer to the full documentation available at https://sydneybiox.github.io/Hydra for detailed usage instructions.
 If you encounter any issues running the tool - Please open an issue on Github, and we will get back to you as soon as possible!!

 📍 NOTE 📍: You need to run feature selection (`fs`) on the train datatset before annotating the cell types in the query dataset.
 If you have already run feature selection on the train & want to annotate (`annotation`) a different related query dataset, please process the data (`processdata`) first and then provide the path to the directory containing this processed data.